 The scheduled principal payments above represent the annual payments required under debt repayment schedules.
-The current portion of long-term obligations, including debt subject to short term remarketing arrangements, includes payments scheduled to be made in 2011, the VRDB's supported by SHC's liquidity and that portion of credit facilities that would be due in the event the bondholders tendered the bonds to those facilities.
+The current portion of long-term obligations, including debt subject to short term remarketing arrangements, includes payments scheduled to be made in 2012 and the VRDB's supported by SHC's liquidity.
 The VRDB's supported by self liquidity provide the bondholder with an option to tender the bonds to SHC.
-The VRDB's supported by credit facilities provide the bondholder the option of tendering the bonds to the credit facilities.
-Generally accepted accounting principles require that bonds backed by credit facilities expiring within one year of the balance sheet date and bonds supported by SHC's liquidity be classified as current liabilities.
+Generally accepted accounting principles require that bonds supported by SHC's liquidity be classified as current liabilities.

-The estimated fair value of the Revenue Bonds as of August 31, 2010 and 2009 was \$832,180 and \$823,864, respectively.
+The estimated fair value of the Revenue Bonds as of August 31, 2011 and 2010 was \$834,517 and \$832,180, respectively.

 In 1998, SHC advance refunded its 1993 and 1995 bonds in the amount of \$111,014 by issuing the 1998 bonds.
-As of August 31, 2010 and 2009, \$27,295 of advance refunded bonds, which are considered extinguished, remain outstanding.
+As of August 31, 2011 and 2010, \$27,295 of advance refunded bonds, which are considered extinguished, remain outstanding.